JDL Travel

 Homemade crabcakes, thanks Sean and Michelle!

-Our reward for getting set up in our new spot was homemade crab cakes (with meat we picked from our catch) by the bonfire!
+Our reward for getting set up in our new spot was homemade crab cakes by the fire, with meat we picked from our catch of course!
 The state park made us feel back in touch with nature with water views (sort of) from our windows, and trees in abundance.
 At night we were in awe of the lightning bugs that made the trees glitter.
 There were some great walking and running trails, except for the flies that tried to eat Dylan…

 Trap Pond